CodeVinayak/Portfolio-v1/README.md

 # Portfolio-v1

-# okd Portfolio of Vinayak Singh
+# old Portfolio of Vinayak Singh

 This is my website to introduce myself, here I put my skills, portfolio, and contact details.